BeingTransinPhilosophy/being-trans-in-philosophy-issues/README.md

 - Print on both sides of paper: Flip on the short page
 - Orientation: Landscape

+To bind:

+- Place 2 binder clips on middle on edges, fold, and staple on fold.
-You may need to use a long- or swing-arm stapler.
+- It’d be best to use a long- or swing-arm stapler.
+If you don’t have one, [staple on an eraser](https://youtube.com/shorts/KssgsgHcQnU?si=2OnzcZboyVm0Dl9X).